diffpy/diffpy.cmi/.github/ISSUE_TEMPLATE/new_pack_proposal.md

 - [ ] (OPTIONAL) Create a directory to place your examples, if applicable, by running `mkdir docs/examples/<your-pack-name>/<your-example-name>`.
 - [ ] (OPTIONAL) Copy your example scripts and data under the directory you just made.
 If you have multiple examples, house them under their own separate directory (i.e. `.../<your-pack-name>/example1` and `.../<your-pack-name>/example2`).
 - [ ] List your pack and its dependencies under `docs/source/available-packs.rst` using the same format as the other packs.
 In this same file, add a description of your pack (1-2 sentences is recommended).
+- [ ] Give yourself credit by listing your name and contributors to the pack you've created!

 ## Local testing